Fellowship & Outreach

 He's won 25 awards for professional media writing and production in a career stretching back to the 1980s and covering every mass medium.
 For 20 years, he's worked in public relations and marketing with outstanding results in placing articles, generating click-throughs, growing social-platform accounts, and more.

 Ordained in 2003, he's clergy and has served congregations and their associations in numerous positions of pastoral, administrative and educational leadership.
-He has a master's degree in theological studies from Liberty University Baptist Theological Seminary.
+He has a master's degree in theological studies from Liberty Baptist Theological Seminary in Lynchburg, Virginia.
 Click here for more on Huckins.

 This website also has a regularly updated blog on faith, Facebook and Twitter feeds and more.
 You may email the author at firstname.lastname@example.org.
 He enjoys hearing from his readers in 135 countries ... and growing!